Skip to main content

 Executive Assistant

 Marie provides broad business and financial administrative support for the team in order to build effective university-industry partnerships.
 She also serves as the executive assistant to the associate vice chancellor for partnerships.
 Marie earned her bachelor’s degree in business administration from the University of Arizona.
-Little known fact — she loves to paint and has sold several commissioned pieces.

 Keisha Demps